AronAhn/CSusingPython/Presentations/DynamicProgramming.md

     return sum(parts)
 ```
 * Intuitevely, the second one is simplest and seems fastest
-* However, the third one, which is with dynamic programming, is two times faster than the second one
+* However, the third one with dynamic programming is two times faster than the second one